-Rangoli is the most ancient traditional decorative art of India and a symbol of religious and cultural belief.
+Rangoli is the most ancient traditional decorative art of India and a symbol of religious and cultural beliefs.
 Rangoli is also known as Kolam in South India, Chowkpurana in Northern India, Madana in Rajasthan, Aripana in Bihar, Alpana in Bengal.

 The ancient ritual has been passed on through the ages, from one generation to the next thus keeping both the art form and the tradition alive.
-The main purpose of making Rangoli is bringing good luck.
+The main purpose of making Rangoli is to bring good luck.

 According to a legend, the earliest treatise on Indian painting, a king and his kingdom were steeped in sorrow at the death of the high priest’s son.
 Everybody prayed to Lord Brahma who moved by the prayers, asked the king to paint a portrait of the boy on the floor so that he could breathe life into it.

 And with that, the art of floor painting came to life.
 That is how rice, flour, and flowers were transformed into picturesque offering to god in the form of floor painting.